2026 Buffalo Bandits season

-The Buffalo Bandits are a lacrosse team based in Buffalo, New York playing in the National Lacrosse League (NLL).
-The 2026 season will be their 34th season in the NLL.
+The Buffalo Bandits are a professional box lacrosse team based in Buffalo, New York playing in the National Lacrosse League (NLL).
+The 2026 season was their 34th season in the NLL.

-The Bandits will enter the season as the defending champions for the third straight year, and will attempt to become the first team in league history to win four straight NLL championships.
+The Bandits entered the season as the defending champions for the third straight year, and attempted to become the first team in league history to win four straight NLL championships.

+Buffalo finished the season with an 11–7 record, earning the fifth seed in the playoffs following a 4–6 start to the season.
+However, the Bandits fell in the single-elimination Quarterfinal round of the playoffs to the Georgia Swarm.
+The playoff defeat marked the first time since 2018 where the Bandits did not reach the NLL Finals.